genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/02_generate-the-reference-app.md

 ![](/img/run-maven-install-in-intellij.png)

 That's it.
 You have all the files in a project, ready for you to work in your IDE.
-In the following steps, you'll be working here to add key functionality to the application.
+In the steps that following, you'll be working here to add key functionality to the application.

 <!-- TODO note skip to end via branching model -->